LET US CATER TO

 • What did you do after the accident? – A clear answer to this question may support the fact a witness remembers many details about the accident.

-• Where were you going at the time of the accident? – This helps determine what the witness’ state of mind was like at the time of the accident.
+• Where were you going at the time of the accident? – This helps determine what the witness’s state of mind was like at the time of the accident.
 A witness who was distracted or running late to an appointment may not be a reliable source of information.

 • What did others do after the accident? (i.e. pedestrians, other drivers, other passersby, etc.) – This further underlines how clearly the witness remembers the circumstances surrounding the accident.